-Veronika "Vivi" Vozniak (born Weronika Wozniak) is an actress, dancer, and theatre maker based in New York City.
+Veronika "Vivi" Vozniak (aka Weronika Wozniak) is a Polish actress, martial artist, and theatre maker based in New York City.

-She was born in Poznań, Poland and stage career began at the age of 5 when she joined youth dance group Rytmix in Konin, Poland.
+She was born in Poznań, Poland and at the age of 5 she joined the youth dance group Rytmix in Konin, Poland.
 While being a member of the dance group until 2006, she received such awards as 1st Place in The 27th International Song and Dance Festival.
-In 2006 she moved to Wroclaw, Poland and joined Dance Studio Gemar .
+In 2006 her family moved to Wroclaw, Poland and she continued to dance in many studios, including Dance Studio Gemar, changing her main competitive category to Hip-Hop.
 In 2009, she won 8th Place in The World Championships of Hip-Hop, Electic Boogie and Break Dance in Kalisz.

-Weronika made first steps in her theatrical career in The United States by joining the original Off-Broadway cast of an interactive stage-combat play "The Video Games" with MB Stage Productions at The Elektra Theatre (now Times Square Arts Center), where she appeared as a swing in 2016, and later on got cast as Shiek (from The Legend Of Zelda) in 2017.
+Veronika made first steps in her theatrical career in The United States by joining the original Off-Broadway cast of an interactive stage-combat play "The Video Games" with MB Stage Productions at The Elektra Theatre (now Times Square Arts Center), where she appeared as a swing in 2016, and later on got cast as Shiek (The Legend Of Zelda) in 2017.

-During The Video Games production in NYC she got hooked on martial arts and soon after, she joined Ken Wa Kan Dojo under the mentorship of Shihan Michelle Gay – 5th-degree black belt and 5-time Women’s full contact champion and Certified Laban Movement Analyst.
-She received awards in karate tournaments, i. e.
-1st and 2nd place on Kanreikai Open Championships in Danbury, CT.
-Weronika is currently a brown belt in this discipline.
+During The Video Games production in NYC she started training Karate Ken Wa Kan Dojo under the mentorship of Shihan Michelle Gay – 5th-degree black belt and 5-time Women’s full contact champion and Certified Laban Movement Analyst.
+She received awards in many Kyokushin tournaments, and received her blackbelt in June 2023.

-During the pandemic she has been part of quite a few productions online, whether on zoom, live streamed from theatres or behind the camera.
-In her first season with The Seeing Place, critically acclaimed Off-Off-Broadway ensemble, she performed online in the productions of "A Midsummer Night's Dream"(2020), "Dog Act"(2021), and "Queen With Conspiracy"(2021).
+During the pandemic, she has been part of online productions, whether on zoom, or live-streamed from the theatre.
+In her first theatrical season with The Seeing Place, an Off-Off-Broadway ensemble, she performed online in the productions of "A Midsummer Night's Dream"(2020), "Dog Act"(2021), and "Queen With Conspiracy"(2021).
 She also acted in The Evening Crane Theatre’s play “Spyglass Seven” streamed for The International Edgar Allan Poe Festival and shot a period short film with the same company called "Caprices".
-Quarantine also gave her an opportunity to start something new - she began hosting her own program in a Polish global radio Nasze Radio USA, where she interviews both new and famous artists of Polish orgin and updates Polish community on what's happening in NYC's culture and entertainment (Thursdays 6:15pm ET).
+Quarantine also gave her an opportunity to start something new - in the years 2020-2022, she hosted her own radio program in Polish Nasze Radio USA, where she interviewed artists of Polish origin and updated the Polish community on what's happening in NYC's culture and entertainment.